Avraham2048/NLP_Benchs_for_LLM/README.md

 The project is built upon three main pillars:

 1. **The Benchmark Dataset:** A curated collection of original textual excerpts alongside an expert-annotated "Ground Truth" (GT) parsing for each.
-2. **LLM Execution Pipeline:** A systematic process to prompt various state-of-the-art models (such as Claude 3.5 Sonnet, Gemini 1.5 Pro, etc.) to extract and format the debates from the raw texts.
+2. **LLM Execution Pipeline:** A systematic process to prompt various state-of-the-art models (such as Claude Sonnet 3.7/4.5 , Haiku 4.5, Opus 4.6 , Gemini 3 Flash/Pro, etc.) to extract and format the debates from the raw texts.
 3. **LLM-as-a-Judge Evaluation:** An automated grading system where an advanced LLM compares the generated outputs against our Ground Truth using a strict, multi-dimensional rubric.

 ## **📊 The Benchmark: Structure & Methodology**